Asia

 Attention Last Minute Travelers

 It’s possible to get a JR Pass at Narita International Airport.
 I did.
-Head the JR East Travel Service Center downstairs located in Terminal Two of Narita International Airport’s International Arrivals area after you arrive.
-It just costs a few more yen but it offers savings over purchasing individual tickets to destinations outside of Tokyo.
+Head to the JR East Travel Service Center downstairs, located in Terminal Two of Narita International Airport’s International Arrivals area, after you arrive.
+It just costs a few more yen, but it offers savings over purchasing individual tickets to destinations outside of Tokyo.

 Step 4